zzg1994115/PHBS_TQFML/Project/README.md

 red team 5: red team support
 blue team win: 1 stands for blue team win and 0 stands for red team win

-## Training model
+## Training and evaluating a model
-The algorithm used for training is Logistic Regression it contains ten input variables and one input variable(1 or 0). for example, ([59, 56, 54, 48, 31],[40, 41, 52, 68, 61]), 1 or 0.
+The algorithm used for training is Logistic Regression and the evaluation is done through cross validation.
+The trained model can be saved to a pickle file for later use.
+The cross validation is done on the train dataset and the final accuracy scores (ROC AUC and raw accuracy) are on the test dataset.

+output:
+INFO:preprocessing.dataset:The train dataset contains 78727 games
+INFO:preprocessing.dataset:The test dataset contains 33740 games
+INFO:training.cross_validation:Cross validation scores over the training set (7 folds): 0.646 +/- 0.000
+INFO:training.cross_validation:Test ROC AUC: 0.628
+INFO:training.cross_validation:Test accuracy score: 0.65

+##Visualizing data

 ## Querying a model
 There are two type of queries you can do: